AMDmi3/opening_hours.js/README.md

 around-the-clock shop with some breaks.

-## evaluation tool/demo.html
+## evaluation tool

-Please have a look at the [evaluation tool] which can give you an impression how this library can be used and what it is capable of.
+Please have a look at the [evaluation tool][] which can give you an impression how this library can be used and what it is capable of.

 A mirror is setup up under: http://ypid.de/~osm/evaluation_tool/